 Yoga has the potential to support and nourish the body’s natural rhythms and can positively enhance the innate cycles of a woman’s life.
-When a woman can maintain a balanced and healthy reproductive system, it leads to greater vitality and sense of wellbeing.
+When a woman can maintain a balanced and healthy reproductive system, it leads to greater vitality and a sense of well-being.

-Given the pace and intensity we live our life today, we are often disrupting our natural biorhythms.
-By reconnecting with our body, mind and spirit, we can learn to nourish ourselves and manage the challenges of modern-life stressors.
+Given the pace and intensity we live our lives today, we are often disrupting our natural biorhythms.
+By reconnecting with our body, mind, and spirit, we can learn to nourish ourselves and manage the challenges of modern-life stressors.